Backends

 Primary function to ingest a collection of tables into the defined DuckDB database.

-Creates the auto generated runTable if flag set to True when setting up a Core.Terminal workflow Creates dsi_units table if there are units for ingested data values.
+Creates the auto generated runTable if the corresponding flag was set to True when initializing a Core.Terminal Also creates a dsi_units table if any units are associated with the ingested data values.

-Can only be called if a DuckDB database is loaded as a BACK-WRITE backend (check
+Can only be called if a DuckDB database is loaded as a BACK-WRITE backend.
+(See core.py for distinction between BACK-READ and BACK-WRITE.)

-return: None when stable ingesting.
-When errors occur, returns a tuple of (ErrorType, error message).
+return: None on successful ingestion.
+If an error occurs, returns a tuple in the format of: (ErrorType, error message).
 Ex: (ValueError, “this is an error”)

 - ingest_table_helper(types, foreign_query=None, isVerbose=False)